reptiles« Previous Entries

 Portulaca: low-maintenance, sun-thriving, cheerful colors.

-Homemade garden sculpture of a heron, which I replenish the shape continually throughout the year with branches, vines, and grasses.
-This morning: a sparrow borrows some material for its’ nest.
+Homemade garden sculpture of a heron, which I replenish regularly throughout the year with branches, vines and grasses.
+This morning a sparrow borrowed some material for its nest.

 The little Anoles come out on the warmest days now, sporting their finest green skins!
 I watched this male do courtship ritual posturing, and hoped to capture him fanning out the red flap of skin under its’ chin (dewlap), but I guess I wasn’t pretty enough for him!« Previous Entries